Kimmo Virtanen

 Cybersecurity related

-• Elasticsearch/ELK stack for Active Directory lab and self-hosted servers
+• Elasticsearch for Active Directory lab and self-hosted servers

 • Nessus Scanner for vulnerability assessing home servers and to scan for vulnerabilities in attack simulation